naheim/rTutorials/manipulatedf.md

 timescale <- read.delim(file='https://raw.githubusercontent.com/naheim/paleosizePaper/master/rawDataFiles/timescale.txt')
 ````

-## <a name="makePlot"></a>Making Your Plot

-Your version of Figure 1 will be somewhat simplified compared to the published version.
-You should have the x-axis oriented in the proper direction (i.e., 550 Myr on the left and 0 Myr on the right—after all, we are paleobiologist and not geochemists!).
-Your x-axis will not have the boxes at the bottom with the geologic periods labeled—I made those with a function that I wrote.
-I’m happy to share the function, but it is not straightforward to use, so let’s put that off and just have a plain numeric axis.
-Additionally, in your first attempt at the plot you do not need to include colors for the different phyla.
-However, once you get your plot made and you have the time and motivations, see if you can figure out how to add the colors.
-I am not going to just give you the code to make the plots here.
-I want you to figure it out.
-To get you started, there are a few questions to ensure you understand the data frame, a list of general steps, and a list of functions that will be useful.
-You may also find it useful to read the section below titled “Note on Working with Stratigraphic Ranges”.

 ### Data frame questions:
 1. What is the column name for the size data you will plot?